Last Updated: September 20, 2022

 The final step prior to the first deposition pass is a high-temperature (~2000 degrees C) flame polish.
 The polish is typically performed with a positive internal tube pressure to prevent shrinkage.
 The polish step vaporizes a minimal amount of glass from all surfaces to ensure there is a pristine surface to deposit initial deposition layers.

-A helpful tip: Fluorine gas can be introduced to assist with the glass vaporization (internal surface layer removal) to provide a very clean surface for deposition.
+A helpful tip: Fluorine gas can be introduced to assist with glass vaporization (internal surface layer removal) to provide a very clean surface for deposition.
 In addition to the oxygen flow for pressure control, fluorine gas will accelerate glass vaporization at high polish temperatures.
 This final preparation step will provide a pristine surface to prevent deposition issues, such as bubbles, and potential weak final fiber.

 Once the chemical bubblers are at proper levels and stable temperature the vapor deposition can start.
 It is important to ensure your bubbler temperature control can respond to flow changes and liquid levels quickly, to ensure a constant vapor stream for each deposition pass.
-If programmed flow rate changes from low to high, or chemical levels drops significantly, bubbler temperature may drop and reduce vapor pickup rate.
+If the programmed flow rate changes from low to high, or chemical levels drop significantly, bubbler temperature may drop and reduce the vapor pickup rate.